Strait of Gibraltar crossing: Planning

 The political origins of the project arise from the Common Hispanic-Moroccan Declaration of Fez, of 16 June 1979, and signed by the kings of Spain and Morocco.
-One consequence of the declaration was the creation in 1981 of SECEGSA, the Spanish government-funded corporation whose job is to "study" and "promote" the crossing.
+One consequence of the declaration was the creation in 1981 of SECEGSA, the Spanish government-funded corporation tasked with studying and promoting the crossing.

 In December 2003, Spain and Morocco agreed to explore the construction of an underwater rail tunnel to connect their rail systems.
 The tunnel would have linked Cape Malabata near Tangier with Punta Paloma in the El Estrecho Natural Park 40 km west of Gibraltar.

 In late 2006, Lombardi Engineering Ltd, a Swiss engineering and design company, was retained to draft a design for a railway tunnel.
 According to the company, the main differences between the construction of this tunnel and that of the Channel Tunnel, linking France and Great Britain, are the depth of the sea and the geological conditions.
 The area under the Strait is less stable than that under the English Channel.
 An active major geologic fault, the Azores–Gibraltar Transform Fault, bisects the Strait, and severe earthquakes have occurred in the area.
 The presence of two deep Quaternary clay channels in the middle of the Strait makes construction complex, causing doubts about the feasibility of the project and proposals for an exploratory tunnel.

 No official figures about the cost of the project had been announced by 2007, but previous estimates exceeded €5 billion.

 In February 2023, after a high-level bilateral meeting between Spain and Morocco, the Moroccan and Spanish governments resolved to relaunch the project for an undersea railway tunnel under the Strait of Gibraltar.
-As of 2023, the project is planned to start construction in 2030.
+The project is planned to start construction in 2030.
+In June 2023, the Spanish government announced a €2.3 million funding package for a joint Spanish-Moroccan design and planning committee for the tunnel.
+The tunnel would connect the southern end of Spain's national high-speed train network with the northern end of the recently constructed Al Boraq high-speed line from Casablanca to Tangiers—the first high-speed rail line in Africa.

 Technical aspects

 The proposed rail tunnel's length is 40 km, 300 m deep, and its construction would take 15 years.
 An earlier plan was to link the two continents via the narrowest part of the strait, but this idea was dismissed as the tunnel would be 900 m below sea level.
 For comparison, the currently deepest undersea tunnel, the Norwegian Ryfylke Tunnel, is 291 m below sea level.
-A tunnel deeper than Ryfylke is under construction, also in Norway; Rogfast will be 27 km long and 392 m deep, expected to be completed in 2028–29.
+A tunnel deeper than Ryfylke is under construction, also in Norway; Rogfast will be 27 km long and 392 m deep, expected to be completed in 2028–29, costing €2.5 billion.

-The construction of terminals, such as the Eurotunnel Folkestone Terminal and Eurotunnel Calais Terminal at either end of the Channel Tunnel, might be required for trans-shipment of road vehicles.
+The construction of terminals, similar to the Eurotunnel Folkestone Terminal and Eurotunnel Calais Terminal at either end of the Channel Tunnel, might be required for transshipment of road vehicles.